 Unreconstituted nab-paclitaxel should be stored in accordance with the product label.
 Reconstituted nab-paclitaxel should be used immediately.
-If not used immediately, the vial of reconstituted nab-paclitaxel must be placed in its carton and be placed in a refrigerator at 2° to 8°C (36° to 46°F) for a maximum of 8 hours.
 Both forms should be stored in an area free of environmental extremes and should be accessible only to study personnel.

-Temperature records for nab-paclitaxel must be made available to Celgene or other Sponsor-nominated monitoring teams for verification of proper study drug storage.
+Reconstitution and administration should follow local prescribing information and local practice.
+Temperature records for nab-paclitaxel must be made available to Celgene or other Sponsor- nominated monitoring teams for verification of proper study drug storage.